cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

             jump label_3 always 0 0
 ```

-### Option `use-unicode-escapes`
+### Option `unicode-escapes`

 **Option scope: [global](#global-scope)**

-Activates/deactivates using Unicode escapes for nonprintable characters in compiler-generated strings in targets 8.2 or higher.
+Select the class of characters to be encoded using Unicode escapes in compiler-generated strings in target `8.2` or higher.
 Possible values are:

-* `false`: only characters which cannot be parsed by the in-game parser are encoded using Unicode escapes.
+* `minimal`: surrogate characters, `CR` and `NUL` will be encoded using Unicode escapes. `LF`, `\` and `"` are encoded using simple escapes.
+All others are used directly.
-* `true` (the default value): all non-printable characters are encoded using Unicode escapes.
+* `non-printable` (the default value): surrogate characters, characters below `\u001F` except `LF`, and `DEL` are encoded using Unicode escapes. `LF`, `\` and `"` are encoded using simple escapes.
+The remaining are used directly.
+* `non-ascii`: characters below `\u001F` and above `\u00FF` except `LF` and `DEL` are encoded using Unicode escapes. `LF`, `\` and `"` are encoded using simple escapes.
+The remaining are used directly.
+* `all`: all characters are encoded using Unicode escapes.
+No simple escapes are used even when available.
+This makes numerical values encoded into strings and text-encoded jump tables much more readable.

-Using Unicode escapes for nonprintable characters makes the code more readable and precludes possible problems when processing the code in various text editors or sharing it on the web.
-The generated mlog size might get a bit larger.
+Using Unicode escapes makes the code more readable and precludes possible problems when processing the code in various text editors or sharing it on the web.
+The generated mlog size gets larger.

-This option has no effect in targets 8.1 or earlier, as in these targets the Mindustry parser doesn't recognize Unicode escapes in string literals.
+This option has no effect in target `8.1` or earlier, as in these targets the Mindustry parser doesn't recognize Unicode escapes in string literals.

 ## Compiler options